swarmcity/infrastructure/README.md

-The Dragon System is a production class development framework and API for Ethereum web apps.
+The Swarmcity Infrastructure is a production class development framework and API for Ethereum web apps.

-At the moment dragon-system will only work on Mac OSX and Linux.
+At the moment swarmcity-system will only work on Mac OSX and Linux.

 ### Install dependencies